Air Force Enlisted Job Descriptions (1W0X1 Weather)

 Air Force Weather Technician

 There are many opportunities for the Air Force Weather Specialist.
-When dealing with lives of military members, millions of dollars in equipment and technology, in harm's way, there are many things that can go wrong.
+When dealing with the lives of military members, millions of dollars in equipment and technology, in harm's way, there are many things that can go wrong.
 Something as simple as the weather can be overlooked and be the sole causes of loss of property and even life.
 The Air Force Weather Specialist is responsible for keeping a constant eye on weather systems in operating and home base areas where our military operates.
 For the safety of the pilot, aircrew, and battlefield airmen, these weather experts utilize the latest technology to predict weather patterns, prepare forecasts and communicate weather information to commanders and pilots so that every mission goes as planned.

 The Air Force Weather Specialist performs and manages the collection, analysis, and forecast of atmospheric and space weather conditions, and the tailoring and communication of weather information.
 Related DoD Occupational Subgroup: 420.